H2CO3/nanosql/README.md

     /// or a collection of arbitrarily many scalars/records.
 Here we choose an `Option`,
     /// because a given ID corresponds to at most one `Pet`. type Output = Option<Pet>;

-    /// We need to specify the leading symbol in front of the parameter names.
-    /// NanoSQL encourages the use of named parameters, so the default value of this
-    /// associated const is the dollar (`$`) sign (`ParamPrefix::Dollar`).
-Here we
-    /// only need a single, scalar parameter, so we just use a question mark. const PARAM_PREFIX: ParamPrefix = ParamPrefix::Question;

     /// Finally, we create the actual SQL query. fn sql(&self) -> Result<impl AsRef<str> + '_> {